How to Make Homemade Sausage: Stages and Common Mistakes

 Resting Stuffed links are held before heating The casing and filling stabilize

-Warming and drying The sausage warms gradually and the surface dries This prevents thermal shock and improves casing color
+Warming and drying The sausage warms gradually and the surface dries This prevents thermal shock and improves casing color and adhesion

-How to handle salt and curing
+How to work with salt and curing

 Product Salt guideline Comment